Overview of Trademark Registration in India

 Online Process of Trademark Registration in India

-The process of trademark registration is a crucial step in protecting your brand name and ensuring legal rights over your unique mark.
-Though registration of a trademark is not mandatory in India, the process of registering a trademark is governed by the Trade Marks Act of 1999 in India.
+Though registration of a trademark is not mandatory in India, the process of registering a trademark is governed by the Trade Marks Act, 1999.
 Follow the following steps to register the trademark in India:

 STEP 2: Class Identification

-The second step is to categorize your Trademark under the Nice Classification that classifies the goods into 34 classes and services into 11 classes.
-The Trademark Act allows applicants to register trademarks under one or more classes depending on the nature of their business.
+The second step is to categorise your Trademark under the Nice Classification, which divides trademarks into 45 classes, 1-34 classes for goods and 25-45 classes for services.
+The Trademark Act, 1999, allows applicants to register trademarks under one or more classes depending on the nature of their business.

 STEP 3: Application Preparation